-The Hightower geometry is designed to work best with a 150mm fork with 42 or 44mm offset.
-However, if you are using 27.5″ wheels it can also accommodate a 160mm fork to keep the bottom bracket at the standard height in the 344mm range.
+The Hightower geometry is designed to work best with a 150mm fork with 42 or 44mm offset, though it is compatible with forks ranging from 150mm to 170mm.

 Related: Santa Cruz Chameleon

-Higher-end carbon versions benefit from Race Face AR Offset 30 rims or Santa Cruz Reserve 30 Carbon.
+Higher-end carbon versions benefit from Race Face ARC Offset 30 rims or Santa Cruz Reserve 30 Carbon.
 Tires are the excellent Maxxis Minion DHR2 across the board.

 The Hightower succeeds in combining downhill charging power and uphill climbing strength into one bike but does sacrifice some climbing ability to achieve this.
 When compared to Santa Cruz’s mountain climbing beast, the Tallboy, you can really notice the difference.
 However, most riders will welcome the slight extra effort required on hills in exchange for the excellent downhill ride.